Field Trips

 Free School Field Trips to the Museum

-We offer seven programs related to the history of Frisco and the Rocky Mountain region for local and regional school districts and home school groups.
-Each program contains activities and content aligned with state education standards for each grade from preschool to fifth grade.
-We also offer modified programming in the classroom with the same activities and hands-on artifacts.
-All the programs can be adjusted for different age groups, making the Museum a great destination for your class multiple times a year.
+We offer multiple programs related to the history of Frisco, Summit County, and the Rocky Mountain region for local and regional school districts and homeschool groups.
+Each program includes activities and content aligned with state education standards for preschool through fifth grade.
+We also offer modified programming with the same activities and hands-on artifacts that our museum staff can bring to your classroom.
+All the programs can be adjusted for different age groups, making the Museum an excellent destination for your class multiple times a year.

 Museum staff members facilitate all field trips, providing all necessary supplies for activities and hands-on artifacts.
-Programs can last 45 minutes to an hour, followed by 30 minutes of free exploration in the Historic Park.
+Programs can last 45 minutes to an hour and a half, followed by 30 minutes of free exploration in the Historic Park.
 To schedule a field trip, email Museum staff at Museum@townoffrisco.com or call us at (970) 668-3428.
+If there is a specific activity or theme you would like to see, let us know at Museum@townoffrisco.com.

 Available Programs

-Unearth Frisco’s prehistoric past with activities to show the movement and migration of dinosaurs.
-Make your own fossil to take home!
+Unearth Frisco’s ancient past with activities to show the movement and migration of dinosaurs and prehistoric animals.
+And learn about the changing environment and landscape throughout Colorado’s 300-million-year life span.
+And at the end, make your own fossil to take home!

 Become a miner!
-Discover minerals, use tools, learn about supply and demand, and see if you can strike it rich with your own mining company.
+Discover minerals, use tools, learn about supply and demand, and see if you can strike it rich with your own mining company, just like early 1800s miners in Frisco.

-Take a guided tour through our ten historic buildings to compare technology from the late 1800s to our modern world.
-Customizable for all ages!
+Explore our ten historic buildings to compare technology from the late 1800s to our modern world.
+See how your life differs from that of the people who first came and settled here.

 The Ute- 5th Grade

-The Utes are Colorado’s longest inhabitants, thousands of years before Europeans began exploring North America.
+The Utes are Colorado’s longest inhabitants, having lived here thousands of years before Europeans began exploring North America.
 Learn about Ute culture and history, from art and tools to the environment around them.
-Customizable for all ages!

 History At Home